AtomicTessellator/fhi-vibes/paper/paper.md

 ## Features

-_FHI-vibes 1.0_ offers the following main features:
+To facilitate the scientific studies described in the [statement of need](#statement-of-need), _FHI-vibes 1.0_ offers the following main features:

 - Free and symmetry-constrained geometry optimization,